 There’s a tendency in this hobby to avoid telling hard truths, for fear that it will taint us all and drive collectors away.
 The reality is that our inability, as a hobby and an industry, to be open and transparent will raise red flags faster than any airing of dirty laundry in an effort to clean up this mess.

 His work is what it is as well, warts and all.

 Though mostly out of print, new editions of his books are reprinted every couple of years.
-And while Breen is no longer on trial, his work and our readiness to accept it at face value deserves scrutiny.
-If the insights and investigations of more than two generations of excellent numismatists and researchers isn’t enough, what will it take to put Breen–like Dr. William Sheldon before him–in the proper historical perspective?
+And while Breen is no longer on trial, his work and our readiness to accept it at face value deserve scrutiny.
+If the insights and investigations of more than two generations of excellent numismatists and researchers aren’t enough, what will it take to put Breen–like Dr. William Sheldon before him–in the proper historical perspective?

 Not talking about it means the Monster never goes away (Google will make sure of that).
 It’s time to face up to it.